anshah1/Hoopheads/README.md

 ## Project Structure
 **Top Banner**:
 -	Includes hyperlinks to the important pages.
--	An info icon trigger modals with details about the game
+-	A "How to Play" icon trigger a modal with details about the game
 -	If not logged in, users can register or log in.
-If logged in, they can access stats or log out.
+If logged in, they can access stats or log out (On local version).

-**Register and Login**:
+**Register and Login (local version)**:
 -	Users can create an account with a unique username and a matching password confirmation.
 -	Users can log in with their credentials, and the site verifies the username and hashed password via SQLite3.

-**Stats Page**:
+**Stats Page (local version)**:
 -	Displays user-specific statistics in a 2-row, 9-column table.
 -	Top row: Number of guesses + failures.
 -	Bottom row: Count of how many times users scored each number of guesses.
 -	Stats are stored and updated in the SQLite3 database each time a guess is made.

 **NBA Player Data**:
--	Player data is sourced from basketball-reference using the basketball-reference-scraper library.
+-	Player data was sourced using a REST API (SportRadar).
+All player names are stored in a database for the search section and the players are filtered for >= 7 ppg for guessing.
--	A list of players (with at least 7 PPG in the 2024 season) is fetched and stored in a dictionary, which is used for quick access during gameplay.
+-	A list of players (with at least 7 PPG in the 2024-2025 season) is fetched and stored in a dictionary, which is used for quick access during gameplay.

 **Guessing Mechanics**:
 -	When a user accesses the main page, a random player is selected from the pre-fetched player dictionary.
 -	Players make guesses by typing into a search box, which suggests player names using JavaScript.
 -	After selecting a player, their stats (division, height, PPG, RPG, APG) are compared to the correct player’s stats.
 The session stores the guesses.
--	Correct guesses lead to a congratulatory screen; after 8 incorrect guesses, the user is shown the correct player and a failure message.
+-	Correct guesses lead to a congratulatory screen with the players picture; after 8 incorrect guesses, the user is shown the correct player and a failure message.

 ## Installation